henryjosephson/paths-to-congress/readme.md

 - [x] make circle size grow dynamically with the number of paths that go through it
 - [x]  make it so that there's a `house` end node and a `senate` end node
 - [ ] add a dropdown menu to let you choose a box

+- [ ] get claude to parse bios into the relevant json format